hstarmans/rotorbalancer/README.md

 A single component UV curable expory resin system, e.g. by [Shenk](http://www.schenck-worldwide.com/PDF/de-de1/Epoxidharz-Unwucht-Korrektursystem.pdf).
 In german it is called Wuchtkitt.
 The compound has a ceramic filling and the density is 2 gram per cubic centimer.
 Component was ordered via [modular](https://www.modulor.de).
 An alternative is to use lead or metal tape.
 Lead has a density of 11 gram per cubic centimer. <br>
 Optical plate: <br>
 Used an optical aluminum breadboard from Thorlabs with M6 screws as base.
-Do not attach the device too something heavy this make the measurements worse.
+Do not attach the device to something heavy this make the measurements worse.
+Typically, you want it decoupled from the external world and place the object under study on foam or hang it cords.